-- Shortcuts: Delete irrelevant shortcuts and replace with current ones.
+- Shortcuts—Delete irrelevant shortcuts and replace them with current ones.

-- Notebooks: Delete notebooks with only a couple of notes or combine notebooks that have only a few notes each if the theme is relevant.
+- Notebooks—Delete notebooks with only a couple of notes or combine notebooks that have only a few notes each if the themes are similar.

-- Notes: Do this when you have a bit of time and tackle notes by notebook.
-Each day, go through, say, 5 notebooks and rid of all the no longer relevant notes in there.
+- Notes—when you have a bit of time, tackle notes by notebook.
+Each day, go through, say, five notebooks and get rid of all the notes that are no longer relevant.

-- Trash: If you have organizational OCD-like tendencies, you’ll probably want to look through your Trash notebook to make sure that you didn’t accidently delete anything important.
+- Trash—If you’re obsessed with getting (and staying!) organized, you’ll probably want to look through your Trash notebook to make sure you didn’t accidentally delete anything important.
 Then empty it.
 Frequently.

 Decluttering your digital space is just as important as decluttering your physical space.
 Small steps such as organizing your inbox, cleaning up your social media accounts, clearing your browser bookmarks, and tidying up your Evernote account will help you on your digital spring cleaning journey.